Dhruvi-Lodhavia/Dhruvi-Lodhavia.github.io/_publications/2009-10-01-paper-title-number-2.md

 title: "SpiroMask: Measuring Lung Function Using Consumer-Grade Masks"
 collection: publications
 # permalink: /publication/2009-10-01-paper-title-number-1
 excerpt: 'I worked on analysis and data collection of breathing samples.
-I used signal processing for cleaning the signals and extracting frequencies that contain breathing information.
-I applied machine learning for classifying breathing from speech and noise samples'
+Used signal processing for cleaning the signals and extracting frequencies that contain breathing information and applied machine learning for classifying breathing from speech and noise samples'
 date: 2022-01-8
 venue: 'ACM Transactions of Computing for Healthcare'
 paperurl: 'http://Dhruvi-Lodhavia.github.io/files/paper2.pdf'